L000Pz/connect-4-MiniMax/README.md

 - Players make moves by filling the lowest available cell in the chosen column.
 - The game checks for wins after every move.

+## 🤝 Contributing

+We welcome contributions! 🎉 Fork the repository, make your improvements, and submit a pull request.

+## 📜 License

+This project is licensed under the **MIT License**—feel free to use, modify, and distribute it.